 Editor's note: Looking for the right CRM software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Stress is a major contributing factor when discussing your teams' quality of work and productivity.
-If you could reduce the burden of your support team while improving the user experience of your customers, you would, right?
-Chatbots are an excellent way to enhance the overall quality of your service and can have a positive impact on the way consumers interact with your brand.
+Stress is a major factor in your teams' quality of work and productivity.
+One way to reduce the burden on your support team while improving the user experience for your customers is to use chatbots.
+This is an excellent way to enhance the overall quality of your service and provide your customers with quick answers to frequently asked questions.

-There's a common misconception that when businesses switch to chatbots, they get rid of their core customer-care team.
-The truth is that companies still need real people on the front lines helping customers.
-Instead of using a chatbot to take over your support, consider it as a resource that can quickly solve common concerns and questions your customers may have.
-This allows your team to focus on helping the customers who have complex issues.
+There's a common misconception that when businesses use chatbots, they can get rid of their core customer care team.
+However, the truth is that companies still need real people on the front lines to help customers.
+Instead of having a chatbot replace your support team, consider it a supplemental resource for quickly addressing common concerns and questions.
+This allows your team to focus on helping customers who have complex issues.

-Chatbots can handle basic questions about product promotions and pricing, and can direct customers to your blog when they have questions that you've already answered.
-This incentivizes business owners to create content that provides value by educating and answering consumer questions.
-Also, consider that high-quality content can drive your traffic by over 2000 percent!
+For example, chatbots can handle basic questions about product promotions and pricing, and direct customers to your blog when they have questions you've already answered.
+This incentivizes business owners to create informative content.
+In fact, high-quality content can even increase your web traffic by over 2,000%, according to IsItWP.

 Once you start using chatbots to help customers with everyday issues, you should see a drastic improvement in your customer service team.
-Instead of dealing with 500 or more tickets a day, most of which are repetitive questions with a simple solution, your staff may have only to handle 50 complicated tickets per day.
-The reduced stress and additional time will help your support team focus on individual customers, while the people with common questions get instant answers.
-It's truly a win-win situation for businesses and consumers.
+Instead of dealing with 500 or more tickets a day, most of which are repetitive questions with simple answers, your staff may have to handle only 50 complicated tickets per day.

 Examining feedback forms is one of the best ways to improve your support team.
-Positive feedback is excellent, and your staff should feel good when someone submits a glowing feedback form.
-However, if you're looking to use this information to improve your service team, the negative forms provide the most value.
-You can learn what kind of barriers your customers are facing and how you can better bridge the gap between their initial purchase and success with your product.
-Depending on your business model, particularly those in the SaaS field, closing the gap may take years.
+Although your staff should feel good when someone submits glowing feedback, if you're looking to use this information to improve your service team, the negative forms provide the most value.
+You can learn the kinds of barriers your customers are facing and how you can better bridge the gap between their initial purchase and satisfaction with your product.
+Depending on your business model, particularly those in the software-as-a-service field, closing the gap may take years.

-If you're regularly checking customer satisfaction forms for areas of opportunities, you may begin to notice many people having the same thoughts or concerns.
-For example, you might discover that consumers feel like your marketing team doesn't explain the benefits of the product; this is an area for improvement.
-Similarly, you can find design flaws through these forms.
-If customers complain that it took them a long time to find the chat channel, you may have to consider the placement and fix your design.
+If you're regularly checking customer satisfaction forms for areas of improvement, you may begin to notice that many people have the same thoughts or concerns.
+For example, you might discover that consumers feel like your marketing team doesn't explain the benefits of the product, or you may learn about design flaws through these forms.
+If customers complain that it took them a long time to find the chat channel, you may have to change the placement.

-When you're aware of the common problems your customers are facing, you can prep your service team to address these concerns when talking to future customers.
-The result is a support representative that's confident, concise and helpful.
+When you're aware of the common problems your customers are facing, you can prep your service team to address those concerns in the future.

-It's hard to say where customer service technology will be in the next 10 or 20 years, but you have to remember that as long as you are willing to put customers first and strive to improve your support team, success is at your fingertips.
+It's hard to say where customer service technology will be in the next 10 or 20 years, but remember that as long as you are willing to put customers first and strive to improve your support team, success is at your fingertips.